hanami/guides/content/v2.2/operations/overview.md

 end
 ```

 By default, `transaction` uses your "default" [gateway](/v2.2/database/configuration/#gateway-configuration).
-Specify `gateway:` with a gateway name to use a transaction on a different gateway:
+To use a different one, specify gateway: followed by the desired gateway name.

 ```ruby
 transaction(gateway: :other) do